robertrypula/AudioNetwork/README.md

 I'm using very old Galaxy S2 smartphone with Firefox.
 On the other side for receiving I'm using laptop with Chrome browser.
 I guess it should work with any other device with browser that supports Web Audio API.

+Demo is divided into two sections - `Receive` and `Transmit` (blue bar with white text).

+### Receive section

-Demo is divided into two sections - Receive and Transmit (blue bar with white text).
-At **Receive** section you can check current status of ReceiveAdapter mostly in orange box.
-First line inside this box is current adapter state (capital letters value like IDLE_INIT).
-Other important area to look is RX adapter - PACKETS.
-Here we will find any potential packet that will arrive thought air.
+At `Receive` section you can check current status of `ReceiveAdapter`.
+The most important about adapter is its state.
+It's first line at orange box (capital letters value like `IDLE_INIT`, `FIRST_SYNC_WAIT`, etc).
+Other important area to look is `RX adapter - PACKETS`.
+Here you will find any potential packet that will be detected in the air.
 I wrote potential because integrity of incoming packets is not verified.
 You can find there lots of corrupted data.
-It's because it's not PhysicalLayer responsibility to deal with it.
-This will be implemented in some future releases of AudioNetwork inside NetworkLayer.
-At **Transmit** section it's not that much.
-We have only few buttons to send Sync signal, packet and individual symbols [TODO]
+It's because it's not `PhysicalLayer` responsibility to deal with it.
+This will be implemented in some future releases of AudioNetwork inside `NetworkLayer`.

-Steps to send some data:
+### Transmit section

+At `Transmit` section there is not that much as at `Receive`.
+You will find there only few buttons to send `SYNC` signal, `PACKET` and individual symbols.
+Number of unique symbols is determined by `PSK symbol size`.
+At `Packet` textarea you always need to remember to put one space between each symbol but without trailing and leading spaces.

+### Enough of reading, tell me how to send something!

-1. Before you load demo page on Receiver side you need to be quiet :) It's because ReceiveAdapter needs to properly initialize idle state power.
-In other words it needs to determine average noise level around you.
-This process is 2.
+1. [_Receiver side_] Before you load demo page you need to be quiet :) It's because `ReceiveAdapter` needs to properly initialize `averageIdlePower`.
+In other words it needs to listen to 'silence' around you when no signal is transited.
+It's indicated by `IDLE_INIT` state.
+If you fell that your silence wasn't good enough you can always use `RESET` button to start again.

+2. [_Receiver side_] When `averageIdlePower` collecting is complete `ReceiveAdapter` will change it's state to `FIRST_SYNC_WAIT`.
+Now it's time to grab you transmitter and read next point.

+3. [_Transmitter side_] Now you need to click on `SYNC` button.
+It will transmit 3 seconds of synchronization signal that will allow `ReceiveAdapter` to properly initialize `averageFirstSyncPower` and additionally fine-tune receive reference frequency and phase offset.
+When all will be done receiver will show `IDLE` state.
+It means that we are ready to send some data.

+4. [_Transmitter side_] Not you can click on `Send packet` button.
+All inside packet textarea should be visible on receiver's side at `RX adapter - PACKETS`.
+Default quick config button uses PSK-2 so you can use only symbols 0 and 1.
+But it's enough to send everything.
+For example to send ASCII 'a' character you need to put inside textarea `0 1 1 0 0 0 0 1`

 ## How to install?